letsdodevelopment/authentication/README.md

 ### Assign role to the user

+Below is the most important step, if you test the login using nimda, then if something happens, you are locked out.
-`oc adm policy add-role-to-user cluster-admin nimda`
+If means, you must reboot crc node i.e. `crc stop && crc start` `oc adm policy add-role-to-user cluster-admin nimda`

 But user is not visible in the identity or in the users lists